 Your child will sleep in a strong, weather-resistant, four-person, canvas tent.
 You will need to supply your child with a warm sleeping bag.
 If you do not have a sleeping bag, please contact us, as we have some that your child can borrow with prior notice.
 Your child may bring a pillow (travel-sized preferred) or try their hand at making a rucksack style pillow with the clothing they’ve brought along.

 What if my child gets sick or is injured at camp?
 Will a family member be notified?

 If your child becomes ill or sustains an injury, please be assured that we have a system in place to ensure care is promptly delivered to your child.
-It is required that every SAS instructor and leader have First Aid/CPR Certification before working with your children.
+It is required that every SAS instructor and leader team have First Aid/CPR Certification before working with your children.
 In addition, EMT is on-location 24-hours a day.
-We are trained and ready to effectively handle a wide range of mild to major medical issues that may arise.
+We also have a camp nurse who is available 24/7.
+Our staff team is trained and ready to effectively handle a wide range of mild to major medical issues that may arise.
 The emergency contact(s) on the child’s information forms will promptly be called, briefed, and consulted for further action.

 Who will dispense medication or administer first aid if my child becomes sick or needs a regular medication?

 Prescription medication and over-the-counter medication will be dispensed to your child as per their health plan created by you and your school nurse.
+SAS staff and teachers who have medical administration training will administer medication under the supervision of our camp nurse.
 Please be advised that our medical staff will consult the child’s medical form prior to dispensing medication.
 Should there be a specific medication you do NOT want our medical staff to dispense to your child, this should be clearly stated on the medical form.
 Parents will always be contacted before dispensing non-prescription, over-the-counter medications.